dimassagngsptr/Peworld/README.md

   </tr>
 </table>

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'feat : Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+Distributed under the MIT License.
+See [`LICENSE`](https://github.com/dimassagngsptr/Peworld/edit/development/LICENSE) for more information.

+## Contact

+If you have any questions or inquiries regarding this project, feel free to contact me at dimasageng58@gmail.com

 ### Documentation
 The server for this project was created by [muhammad risano](https://github.com/muhammadrisano) using [Express.Js](https://expressjs.com/).
 If you want to see more about this back-end project, please visit [back-end peworld](https://github.com/dimassagngsptr/fwm17-be-peword.git)